1. What is UNICEF’s humanitarian role during armed conflict?

 We condemn every violation committed against children throughout this crisis: Armed conflict inflicts the most severe and heinous harm on them.
 Deprived of fundamental human rights, children living through war are also exposed to unconscionable forms of violence, including sexual violence – a grave violation – unlawful arrest, and detention.

-We appeal to world leaders, from the start of this catastrophe through today: Children on every side of fighting must be protected from further suffering.
+We have appealed to world leaders throughout the conflict: Children on every side of fighting must be protected from further suffering.
 In any circumstance, at all times, they must not come under attack.

-Public statements on violations against children in Gaza
+Public statement on violations against children in Gaza

-From the earliest days of escalating hostilities in the Gaza Strip, UNICEF has unequivocally called for an immediate humanitarian ceasefire.
-Like many others, we have pleaded for the killing of children to stop.
-Like many others, we have pleaded for an end to the bombardment of schools, hospitals and other civilian infrastructure.
-Like many others, we have pleaded for the opening of all access crossings into the Gaza Strip, and for the safe, unimpeded movement of humanitarian workers and supplies across Gaza.
+Like many others, from the earliest days of escalating hostilities in the Gaza Strip UNICEF has pleaded for the killing of children to stop.
+We have pleaded for an end to the bombardment of schools, hospitals and other civilian infrastructure.
+We have pleaded for the opening of all access crossings into the Gaza Strip, and for the safe, unimpeded movement of humanitarian workers and supplies across Gaza.

-Public statements on violations against children in Israel
+Public statement on violations against children in Israel

-UNICEF has publicly pressed for the release of hostages since 9 October and will continue to do so through private advocacy and public statements.
-As of 4 December, UNICEF has called for the release of abducted Israeli children in over 100 public statements, remarks and interviews with press, as well as across social media.
-We have reiterated these demands at the Security Council, imploring the adoption of a resolution that includes the release of all abducted children.
+UNICEF has publicly pressed for the release of hostages since October 9, 2023 and will continue to do so through private advocacy and public statements.
+UNICEF has called for the release of abducted Israeli children in over 360 public statements, remarks and interviews with press, as well as across social media.
+We have reiterated these demands at the UN Security Council, imploring the adoption of a resolution that includes the release of all abducted children.

-UNICEF senior officials have also travelled to Gaza, the West Bank and Israel to meet with the families of victims and press for humanitarian action for child survivors of all violations.
+UNICEF’s Executive Director and Deputy Executive Director have also travelled to Israel to meet with the families who experienced unspeakable violence on 7 October, including children taken hostage and to press for humanitarian action for child survivors of all violations.

 For more information on UNICEF’s work to help protect children during humanitarian crises, read on.